rzellem/EXOTIC/docs/README.md

         - If you do not have any of these calibrations, enter `null`
     - AAVSO Observer Code - if you do not have one, leave as N/A
     - Secondary Observer Codes - the AAVSO observer codes of anyone who helped out with your observations; if you do not have one, leave as N/A
+    - Observatory Full Title - optional full observatory name; if provided, EXOTIC writes it to the AAVSO header as `OBSNAME`
     - Observation date - the date of your observation in DAY-MONTH-YEAR format
     - Obs.
 Latitude - the latitude of your observations, where North is denoted with a + and South is denoted with a -
     - Obs.
 Longitude - the longitude of your observations, where East is denoted with a + and West is denoted with a -